BESTSELLER/dependabot-circleci/README.md

   - github_username # for a single user
   - org/team_name # for a whole team (nested teams is the same syntax org/team_name)
 target-branch: main
+directory: "/template" # Used if .github directory is nested inside another directory

 ```